ethanlee515/SpinalHelios/README.md

 ## TODO

-* Generate test data using a larger code distance, and make sure that nothing starts breaking.
-  * Check that the implementation still works when `grid_width_z != 1`
-  * Try values of `grid_width_x` and `grid_width_z` that are not powers of two.
-    (This might break due to inconsistent uses of bitshifts vs multiplications/modulos.)
 * `meas_in` is taken over multiple rounds.
 This is asymmetrical from how output is treated.
   Should we take all the measurements upfront?